 Zap-Map coronavirus policy

-As such, any guidance given here should not be seen as an encouragement to travel, but is intended to provide assistance to those who rely on electric vehicles to continue their tasks as key workers or undertaking essential travel.
+Zap-Map fully supports the UK Government’s official guidelines in regards to travel.
+As such, any guidance given here should not be seen as an encouragement to travel, but is intended to provide assistance to those who rely on electric vehicles.